 A troll posts embarrassing or hurtful things without identifying themselves.
 Remaining anonymous allows them to say or do whatever they wish without fear of being held accountable.

 Sometimes, we can shrug these hurtful comments off, but consistent targeting by a troll can cause emotional and mental trauma.

 No matter how old you are, this is the riskiest online behavior you can engage in!

-No matter how great your online friendship may seem, you should always assume that meeting in person could be dangerous.
+No matter how great your online friendship may seem, you should always assume that an in-person meeting could be dangerous.

 Never agree to meet somewhere private.
 It is best to meet in public and to bring someone you know along with you.
 It is better to be safe than sorry!